 Growth Plan: $23/per agent

-Paid users get access to additional features, such as automatic issuing of invoices, automatic payment requests, an array of white-label options, and more.
+In turn, paid users get access to additional features, such as automatic issuing of invoices, automatic payment requests, an array of white-label options, unlimited subscriptions, and more.

 It’s also worth noting that Zendo doesn’t have a set minimum order quantity.
 Meaning that you can buy the subscription just for yourself if that’s what suits your business.